0

 They position women's pain as a legitimate, biologically grounded clinical priority, not a secondary or subjective complaint.

 In conclusion, what this review makes clear is that menopause is not a footnote in the pain conversation.
 It is a turning point.
 As hormones shift, the systems that once helped regulate inflammation, protect nerves, and soften pain responses change too.
 For many women, this is when aches become persistent, migraines intensify, pelvic discomfort appears, or old injuries start speaking up again.
-When these changes are brushed off as “just aging” or stress, women are left managing real biological pain without real support.
-Understanding the role menopause plays is the first step toward better care, better conversations with providers, and solutions that respect what is actually happening inside the body.
+When these changes are brushed off as "just aging" or stress, women are left managing real biological experiences without real support.
+Understanding the role menopause plays is the first step toward better conversations with providers and care that respects what is actually happening inside the body.